an interview with Mari Smith

 The following day I attended a Communications class at the University, and to my surprise, a fellow student approached the front of the class and presented a research paper based on, of all things, Dove Soap.
-At the conclusion of her presentation, someone raised her hand and asked, “How do you feel, regarding the mixed messages in marketing and values given that Unilever owns both Dove and Axe?”
+At the conclusion of her presentation, someone raised her hand and asked, “How do you feel, regarding the mixed messages in marketing and values considering that Unilever owns both Dove and Axe?”

-Axe is basically an inexpensive cologne and soap line, not unlike other Unilever products, except that it has chosen to focus on a very carefully defined niche.
+Axe is an inexpensive cologne and soap line, not unlike other Unilever products, except that it has chosen to focus on a very carefully defined niche.

 For the very few who have not yet had the opportunity to watch the Forensic Dove campaign, I have included it below.